Nautiaqua/TeamNoter/README.md

 ## Installation & Setup

-- Head into the releases page and download the latest release for TeamNoter.
+- Head into the releases page and download the latest release for TeamNoter (https://github.com/Nautiaqua/TeamNoter/releases/tag/Main).
 - Extract the TeamNoter folder into your location of choice and launch the app.

 Once the app is launched: